TEN DAYS OF CYCLING – from €1,490

 - Day 5: Take a rest day to explore Viseu or enjoy a morning ride in the surrounding area.

-- Day 7: Continue along the Mondego valley to the former capital and university town of Coimbra.
+- Day 7: A mostly gentle day following the Mondego valley downstream to the former capital and university town of Coimbra.
 36km

-- Day 9: Early in the day we visit the Roman ruins of Conimbriga before heading south, following parts of the Camino de Santiago pilgrimage route.
+- Day 8: We visit the Roman ruins of Conimbriga early in the day’s ride before heading south, following parts of the Camino de Santiago pilgrimage route.
 54km

-- Day 10: A half-day’s ride takes us further south through villages and countryside to the riverside town of Tomar, home of the Convento de Cristo.
+- Day 9: A half-day’s ride takes us further south through villages and countryside to the riverside town of Tomar.
 43km

 - Day 13: transfers by bus to Lisbon or Porto